thenicholasbarnett/CMS_2026PbPb/README.md

 ```
 root 'executable/JetTurnOn_PbPb_MC_lxplus.C("/afs/cern.ch/user/n/nbarnett/public/txt_files/filename_txt_files/2026_filenames/filenames_forests_fdamas_2026_PbPb_Dijet_MC.txt","JetHLTEff_MC.root")'
 ```
-##### [1] Forests
+##### [1] Forests or HiForest
 Forests are something used in the Heavy Ion Physics Analysis Group (HIN PAG) at CMS, when making root files of TTrees.
-From a shared CMSSW repository one is able to use code already written to make forests out of a primary dataset stored as miniAOD files.
+From a shared [CMSSW repository](https://github.com/CmsHI/cmssw/tree/forest_CMSSW_16_1_X) someone is able to use code already written to make forests out of a primary dataset stored as miniAOD files.
 This essentially only shows up in these scripts as a specific TDirectory and TTree labeling within the .root files being processed.